rupl/chrisruppel.com/blog/_posts/2018-07-19-progressive-web-app-drupal.md

 }
 ```

 The nice part about this is that _any module in your website_ can make modifications to the manifest.
-The code sample above can be implemented in any Drupal theme to provide I have seen manifests hardcoded into particular contrib themes, but that deters customization and makes modifications difficult.
+The code sample above can be implemented in any Drupal module or theme to provide customizations while allowing other parts of the site the chance to modify or provide extra metadata.

+I have seen manifests hardcoded into particular contrib themes, but that deters customization and makes modifications difficult.
+Often people might customize a file that comes with a theme, but the changes get overwritten the next time an update is downloaded.
+Other times, multiple modules/themes try to provide the manifest file and conflict with each other.

 Offering a centralized API means that multiple modules and themes can co-exist by supplying only the metadata they require, and releasing control of the other metadata to the site admin.